What is on this page:

 Is Law School Right for Me?

 If you know that you want to be a traditional lawyer, such as a litigator or transactional attorney, or if you want to be a prosecutor or criminal defense attorney, law school is the next step.
 If you are looking into other careers that relate to the law, a great way to see if law school is a good choice for you would be to look up the education and experience of several professionals in that area, and even reach out to them and see if they would mind talking to you about their experience.
-Sometimes, law school isn’t necessary to enter into a law-related career, so talking to professionals in that area about the things they’ve learned and the things they wish they knew when they were starting out is a great way to get direct insight.
+Sometimes, law school isn’t necessary to enter into a law-related career, so talking to professionals in that area about the things they’ve learned and the things they wish they knew when they were starting is a great way to get direct insight.

 Law school is a full-time job.
 It requires dedication, motivation, and perseverance.
 While attending four or five classes during the week and taking one final at the end of the semester for each course may not seem like a lot at the outset, it requires a lot of outside-of-class time and studying to perform well in law school.
 Grades are often on a curve, which creates a competitive environment.
 Since most classes don’t have exams or assignments throughout the semester, students must be able to keep themselves accountable for studying throughout the semester and not wait until finals to learn all of the material.